-An office in Singapore usually comes with standard fittings of a cemented and raised floor system, suspended ceilings, standard fire sprinkler and protection systems, central air-conditioning distribution ducts and basic lighting and window fittings.
+An office space in Singapore usually comes with standard fittings of a cemented and raised floor system, suspended ceilings, standard fire sprinkler and protection systems, central air-conditioning distribution ducts and basic lighting and window fittings.

-If the tenant have the need to customize the office to suit their preferences, they may do so in accordance with the terms and conditions as stipulated by the landlord (large office building typically maintain a standard fitting-out manual) with regard to all fitting-out works at the premises.
+If the tenant have the need to customize the office space to suit their preferences, they may do so in accordance with the terms and conditions as stipulated by the landlord (large office building typically maintain a standard fitting-out manual) with regard to all fitting-out works at the premises.

 Any fitting-out works, either modifications to existing fittings or additions and alterations should be carried out with the approval of the landlord, and as in most cases, the tenant is responsible for the reinstatement of the office premises back to its original state at the end of the lease term.

 Renovation deposit (ranges from S$1000 to S$5000) is paid to the Landlord before any works can be carried out.
 This is to defray the cost of rectifying damage to the building caused by tenant’s contractors.
 The renovation deposit is refunded upon completion of renovations, less any deductions.

 There are many variables factors determine the costing.
 Unit size, layout complexity, and quality of materials used and technical requirements of different business types affect company’s budget.
 Fitting-out costs for all additions and alterations works, system furniture, materials, mechanical & electrical services, professional consultant’s fees (not including designer’s fees), may be grouped as follows:

 - Budget range S$30 to S$60 per sq.ft.
 (S$320 to S$650 per sqm)

 - Medium range S$70 to S$90 per sq.ft.
 (S$750 to S$970 per sqm)